AV4TAr/reading/README.md

-Books
-Will Larson
-The Engineering Executive's Primer: Impactful Technical Leadership , books, blogposts, videos, etc I collected about Leadership / Management / Coaching
+Books, blogposts, videos, etc I collected about Leadership / Management / Coaching

 # books
 * Six Thinking Hats: Your success in business depends on how well you think - Edward de Bono.